ISC-Project-Phoenix/design/software/ros/obj_detector.md

 ## Summary

-This node will detect the objects used to line the track at AKS.
+NEW: This node will detect white lane lines on the track at AKS.
 This item is TBD.
+Because of this vagueness, we use a Pose vector as a generic interface for detections

+OLD: This node will detect the objects used to line the track at AKS.
+This item is TBD.
 Because of this vagueness, we use a Pose array as a generic interface for detections.

 ### Subscribes

+NEW:
 - `/camera/mid/rgb` - RGB images
+- `/camera/mid/rgb/camera_info` - Camera intrinsics

+OLD:
+- `/camera/mid/rgb` - RGB images
 - `/camera/mid/depth` - Depth images
 - `/camera/mid/rgb/camera_info` - Camera intrinsics

 ### Publishes

+NEW:
+- `/object_poses` - A vector of points, representing a continuous line up to a distance threshold.

+OLD:
 - `/object_poses` - An array of Poses, representing the centroids of each detected object in free space.
 Note that these objects will be in the frame of the camera.

 ### Detection Algorithm

+NEW:
+The detector is split into two halves: a frontend, and a backend.
+The frontend takes an RGB image, isloates the lane line and creates a vector of points along the line using masking, pixel thresholds, location thresholds and more.
+The backend then takes the sampled points along the lane line and then finds the real world (x, y, z) position of the object using camera instrinsics.

+This two stage design allows us to provide many kinds of object detectors by just changing out the frontend, and reusing the rest of the infrastructure.

+OLD:
 The detector is split into two halves: a frontend, and a backend.
 The frontend takes an RGB image and finds the center points of objects using masking, morphology, contours, pixel thresholds and more.
 The Backend then takes these center points and then finds the real world (x, y, z) position of jthe object using camera intrinsics and depth images.